RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Switch/Super Mario Galaxy (Super Mario 3D All-Stars v1.1.1) [TID 010049900F546003 BID 1F1CB275438E7B0F]/Power-Up Transformation Cycler.md

 The moment you enable it, you'll transform into normal Mario - Just cycle through power-ups again with D-Pad Left/Right and they'll be infinite.
 Two other enhancements were added to infinite power-ups: Power-Up music is disabled (Galaxy music will play instead) and it won't end on water (Example: Spring Mario will not end on water).

-To disable infinite power-ups and the enhancements, press D-Pad Down.You'll transform into normal Mario too.

-So, D-Pad Up and Down can be used for both enable/disable infinite power-up and end power-up to transform into normal Mario.
+To disable infinite power-ups and the enhancements, press D-Pad Down.
+You'll transform into normal Mario too.
+So, D-Pad Up and Down can be used for both enable/disable infinite power-up and end current power-up to transform into normal Mario.

 This code has careful checks to prevent crashes.

 Also, transformation is faster, takes less time.
-Unfortunately, instant transformation crashes easily so I avoided it
+Unfortunately, instant transformation crashes easily so I avoided it.

+This code is a recreation of the classic "Mario Transformation Hack" made for the Wii version of the game by brkirch.

+THIS CODE MUST BE ENABLED BEFORE ENTERING A GALAXY/LEVEL, ELSE IT WILL CRASH!

 <details>
 <summary>Reveal Code</summary>